-4 Method of Analyis
+Method of Analysis

-4.1 Composite indicator Method
+Composite indicator Method

 First, the purpose of a composite indicator is to describe a state of nature, or trend in an accessible way.
 The different indicators which are included represent different dimensions in the direction of the objective.
-In my case the objective is to put a measure on the presence of ICT to make further analysis and inference.
+In this case the objective is to put a measure on the presence of ICT to make further analysis and inference.
 As discussed earlier, ICT may obviously be measured in different ways and it is complex because it moves along different dimensions.
 When building my indicator to describe the use of ICT in a firm, there are several aspects to consider.
 These include the choice of variables (questions) and their weights used when combining them into one single indicator.
-To create an indicator that I can use for observing the development over time, I must find questions in the different surveys that are consistent in their formulation.
+To create an indicator that can be used for observing the development over time, one must find questions in the different surveys that are consistent in their formulation.
 As a guide on constructing the composite indicator, a publication of OECD (2008) has been consulted.

 As mentioned, the questions that qualify as variables used will be based on availability throughout the years.
 This does slightly depart from the method deployed by Hagén et al (2008).
 They tried to find a definition of ICT that would change over time with the reasoning that high ICT in 2002 is not the same as high ICT in 2006.
 Consequently they did not observe the level but instead the rank of the resulting ICT indicator.
-However, my approach is somewhat more conservative as I will keep the ICT definition constant over time and observe the level provided by the created indicator.
-By doing so I am certain that whatever I measure, I am measuring the same thing.
-As also stated, by observing the levels, I use the information inherent in the actual difference between the years, which then becomes independent of how the other companies in the sample move.
+However, the approach will here be somewhat more conservative as the ICT definition will be kept constant over time and observe the level provided by the created indicator.
+As also stated, by observing the levels, the information inherent in the actual difference between the years will be used, which then becomes independent of how the other companies in the sample move.
 However, this might not capture the timing effect as well as when observing rank.
 The potential productivity increase as outcome of higher ICT might differ depending on the actions by the other companies in your industry.